 An ADO that is engaged in confidential Human Source operations must have a governing framework in the form of a confidential source or whistleblower policy.
 This policy should, ideally, be accompanied by an operational manual that outlines the practical application of the confidential source or whistleblower policy.
-At a minimum, a confidential source or whistleblower manual should include Human Source designations, the roles and responsibilities of a Human Source and Source Handler, the scope and levels of approval for Human Source operation, such as, where, when, and how to report relevant information.
+At a minimum, a confidential source or whistleblower manual should include Human Source designations, the roles and responsibilities of a Human Source and Source Handler, the scope and levels of approval for Human Source activities, as well as best practice information on how to securely manage a Human Source operation, such as, where, when, and how to report relevant information.